ibrahimbutt/direwolf-arch-rice/steps.md

 If you installed a login manager, make sure to select i3 as the desktop environment.
 For example, the gnome login manager has a small settings/cog icon that lets you do so.

-If you didn't install a login manager, type user username and then password.
+If you didn't install a login manager, type your user username and then password.
 Once you've done that, type `startx` and hit enter to start i3.

 Your screen resolution may be incorrect.
 Run `xrandr` and identify your display.
 Then run `xrandr --output <source_name> --mode 2560x1440 --rate <refresh_rate>` For me it is `xrandr --output DP1-8 --mode 2560x1440 --rate 59.95`.
-If you have multiple monitors, check out the documentation here.
+If you have multiple monitors, check out the [documentation](https://wiki.archlinux.org/index.php/Xrandr).
 The xrandr setting isn't permanent for now, we'll get to that later.

 ## Lets Get Cooking!